Complexity of Secure Sets: Complexity of the Secure Set Problem

-\begin{proof} We reduce from \prob{Qsat$_2$} to \ESSFNC{}.
+\begin{proof} We reduce from \prob{Qsat$_2$} to \SSFNC{}.
+This also proves \Sptwo-hardness for the exact variant because our reduction makes sure that all solutions of the \SSFNC{} instance have the same size.
 We are given a quantified Boolean formula $\phi = \exists x_1 \dots \exists x_{n_x} \forall y_1 \dots \forall y_{n_y} \psi$, where $\psi$ is in $3$-DNF and contains $n_t$ terms.
 We assume that no term contains both a variable and its complement (since such a term can never be satisfied) and that each term contains at least one universally quantified variable (since $\phi$ is trivially true otherwise).